pcvolkmer/dnpmdip-devenv/README.md

 ## Web-UI and other useful REST-URLs

-To visit the web based UI visit http://localhost/ after docker compose started all services.
+To use the web based UI visit http://localhost/ after docker compose started all services.
 Login with username `admin` and password `devpass` - or username/password you have set in `dev.env`.

 Other helpful URIs with examples: